Applied Learning Disability Studies (LDGC)

-This program will explore the scope of learning disabilities and its critical impact on students living with learning disabilities, non-verbal learning disabilities, and co-existing conditions; including mental health conditions and other disorders.
-The context of study also includes research and reflection on legal and professional standards as they pertain to support professionals in academic settings.
+This program will also explore the scope of learning disabilities and the impact on students living with learning disabilities, non-verbal learning disabilities, and co-existing conditions; including mental health conditions and other disorders.
+The context of study also includes research and reflection on legal and professional standards pertaining to support professionals in academic settings.

 Current and prospective educators, educational assistants, and academic support services providers, at all educational levels, will benefit from the activities, professional discussions, and special resources offered in the Applied Learning Disabilities Studies program.

 Whether you are a new graduate or currently working in educational support, this program will diversify your professional portfolio and your employment options!

 - 2 semesters or up to 20 months;

 - Unique to Cambrian College: Learning Disability Studies plus Combined Concentration in Learning Strategies and Assistive Technology;

 - Application of theory, assessments, and support techniques and access to valuable resources and professionals in the field;